haydenhitt1094/Trender/README.md

 # Trender

-Trender is a perpetually active stock trading tool that usues both Elliot Wave and MACD trendline algorithms to comb over a databse of stocks with a few modes avaliable for the latter for custom investments.
+Trender is a perpetually active stock trading tool that usues  MACD trendline algorithms to comb over a databse of stocks with a few modes avaliable for custom investments.